Nanomatrix: Scalable Construction of Crowded Biological Environments: Pre-processing Phase

-The entire scene will be partitioned into several cells which will be during real-time rendering filled with structures on demand.
+The entire scene is partitioned into several cells which are filled during real-time rendering with structures on demand.
 These cells are organized in a grid that covers the entire scene.
 To create the grid, the first task is to define the axis-aligned bounding box (AABB) that tightly encloses the object distribution in the scene.
 These objects represent biological structures, such as biological cells, viral particles, bacteria, or organelles, which come in different sizes, and shapes.
-We use 3D mesh to define their boundaries that separate the internal parts of these structures from the outside environment.
+We use 3D meshes to define the boundaries that separate the internal parts of these structures from the outside environment.
 As the scene may consist of several copies of the same structure, the scene skeleton file contains information needed to instantiate the given meshes in the scene.
-This file contains a list of mesh instances and for each instance, the {\it mesh-id, patch-id, position}, and {\it rotation} are provided.
+This file contains a list of mesh instances and for each instance, the {\it mesh-id, position}, and {\it rotation} are provided.
 The meshes and scene's skeleton are together used to estimate the scene's {grid} AABB.

-The scene space is uniformly partitioned into a set of non-overlapping 3D {cells} of identical extents.
-The resulting regular grid is defined by the number of cells along every axis that represent the grid dimensions $grid.dim$, and by the size of the cell $cell.size_{xyz}$.
-In this 3D grid system, a cell is indexed by column $(i)$, row $(j)$, and layer $(k)$ which represent the cell location in the grid.
-Thanks to the regularity of the grid, we do not build any kind of explicit data structure for the scene cells.
-All needed positional information can be obtained from the above defined quantities.
-We define our very first cell, indexed with $(0,0,0)$ having its center in the origin of the so called {\it grid space}.
-An offset $grid.min$ can be used for calculating the position of the minimal cell corner $cell.min_{xyz}$:

-In addition, we can easily access to a cell $cell_{ijk}$ that corresponds to a particular 3D position $P_{xyz}$, or calculate the cell center $cell_{xyz}$ by the following two equations:
+\rh{ Since we are targeting to render large scenes, partitioning the space into cells will yield a large number of cells and correspondingly large memory requirements.
+We avoid that by using the uniform space subdivision scheme. } For more detail check the supplementary material.